LvChengbin/interactive/README.md

 ### Event:keypress

  The `'keypress'` event is emitted while any keys are pressed.
-The callback function will accept two arguments, the `chunk` and the `key` object.
+Two arguments will be passed to the callback function: the `chunk` and the `key` object.
+This event is emitted all the time even if the interactive moid is paused.